1. Have a Drink of Authentic Montana Moonshine at Willie’s

 3. Gear Up for your Fishing Outing on the Madison

 Shedhorn Sports is known around Ennis as the top supplier of hunting equipment and camping supplies.
 If you’re in need of any outdoor recreational gear, Shedhorn is the place to stop.
 Their helpful and friendly staff are ready to assist you with any questions you have regarding hunting, fishing, camping or backpacking the Madison Valley and Southwest Montana.
+Or check out the full-service Ennis True Value Hardware for coolers, pet toys, RV supplies and duplicate keys – all those needed “on-the-road items”.

 5. Go Golfing among Mountain Views